shubhamcweb/QRcode-card-frontend-design/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-In this challenge, you have to design a QR Code card using HTML & CSS matching the given desktop and mobile previews.
+In this challenge, you have to design a QR Code card using HTML & CSS matching the given desktop and mobile frontend previews.

 ## Table of contents